2016–17 California Golden Bears women's basketball team

-The 2016–17 California Golden Bears women's basketball team will represent University of California, Berkeley during the 2016–17 NCAA Division I women's basketball season.
-The Golden Bears, led by sixth year head coach Lindsay Gottlieb, play their home games at the Haas Pavilion and were members of the Pac-12 Conference.
-They finished the season 20–14, 6–12 in Pac-12 play to finish in a tie for seventh place.
+The 2016–17 California Golden Bears women's basketball team represented University of California, Berkeley during the 2016–17 NCAA Division I women's basketball season.
+The Golden Bears, led by sixth-year head coach Lindsay Gottlieb, played their home games at the Haas Pavilion and were members of the Pac-12 Conference.
+They finished the season 20–14, 6–12 in Pac-12 play, to finish in a tie for seventh place.
 They advanced to the quarterfinals of the Pac-12 women's tournament where they lost to Oregon State.
-They received at-large bid to the NCAA women's tournament where they defeated LSU in the first round before getting blown out by Baylor in the second round.
+They received at-large bid to the NCAA women's tournament, where they defeated LSU in the first round before getting blown out by Baylor in the second round.